Machine Translation: When to use it (and when not to)

 Cultural context and idiom are just some of the many challenges facing MT when it comes to audiovisual translation.
 Subtitling, in particular, requires a lot more than simply matching up or learning from previously translated content.

-• Adaptation: wordplay and cultural references have to be replaced with something that is more familiar to the target audience to preserve the effect (I once had to find an American equivalent to an obscure French Canadian TV show called Grujot et Délicat).
+- Adaptation: wordplay and cultural references have to be replaced with something that is more familiar to the target audience to preserve the effect (we once had to find an American equivalent to an obscure French Canadian TV show called Grujot et Délicat).

 It is up to the individual subtitler to find creative ways of translating the material within all these constraints.